Raymond H. Littge: World War II

 After engaging in a 15-minute chase of the aircraft, he decided to break of the chase and to orbit around Rechlin–Lärz Airfield in the hopes of engaging a Me 262 in a landing pattern.
 Not long, he noticed another Me 262 approaching the airfield.
 Littge flew behind the Me 262 and fired at it, with strikes hitting the right engine of the aircraft.
 After engaging in brief evasive maneuvers, the Me 262 crashed, crediting Littge with his tenth and final aerial victory.

 On April 17, 1945, Littge led his flight in attacking a German aerodrome in Plattling.
-Of the fourteen aircraft destroyed in the attack by the flight, Littge was personally credited in destroying six aircraft in the attack, while carrying out seven strafing attacks against the aerodrome despite his aircraft sustaining severe damage including damage to the aircraft's oil line resulting in oil leak and left wing tip shot out due to anti-aircraft fire.
-For his heroism in the mission, he was awarded Distinguished Service Cross - the second only to Medal of Honor.
+Of the fourteen aircraft destroyed in the attack by the flight, Littge was personally credited in destroying six aircraft in the attack, while carrying out seven strafing attacks against the aerodrome despite his aircraft sustaining severe damage from anti-aircraft fire.
+For his heroism in the mission, he was awarded Distinguished Service Cross – the second only to Medal of Honor.

 During World War II, Littge flew 91 combat missions and was credited with the destruction of 10.5 enemy aircraft in aerial combat plus 1 shared kill, and 13 destroyed on the ground while strafing enemy airfields.
 While serving with the 352nd FG, he flew P-51C and P-51Ds bearing the names "Silver Dollar", "E Pluribus Unium" and "Miss Helen".
 He was also credited in destroying three V-1 flying bombs over the English Channel, but they were not included in his overall aerial victory credits.

 Post war

 After the end of World War II, Littge returned to the United States in May 1945 and was assigned to Wright Patterson Air Force Base in Ohio, where he was part of the team evaluating captured German aircraft.
 During this time, he test flew a captured Me 262 and wrote an evaluation report for it.

 Littge left active duty on December 19, 1946, and joined the United States Air Force Reserve.
 He returned to active duty on March 17, 1947, for jet training and was assigned as an operations officer for the 83d Fighter Squadron at Hamilton Air Force Base in California.

-On May 20, 1949, Littge was flying an F-84 Thunderjet to an air show at Coulee Dam in Washington, when his aircraft crashed near Maupin, Oregon, killing him.
+On May 20, 1949, Littge was flying an F-84 Thunderjet to an air meet at Coulee Dam in Washington, when his aircraft crashed near Maupin, Oregon, killing him.
 It is suspected that a faulty oxygen system of his aircraft was the cause of the crash.

 Littge was buried at the Trinity Lutheran Church Cemetery in Altenburg, Missouri.